jneem/jekyll-now/_posts/tikz/pijul.md

 - Although pijul's guarantees (like the irrelevance of merge order) *could* have workflow benefits, it isn't clear what they are and how important they are.
-- "Dagle" is a terrible, terrible name.
-That's nothing to do with pijul as such;
+- "Digle" is a terrible, terrible name.
+That's nothing to do with pijul as such, which doesn't even have a user-visible name for directed graphs of lines.
-  I take full responsibility.

 In the next post, I'll take a look at pijul's innards, focussing particularly on how it represents your precious data.